pratibha4567/Pratibha/README.md

 Inference:
-Considering above circuit we can say that
+Considering above circuit we can say that by